 Steve Flanagan joined the Brandeis track & field and cross country staff as an assistant coach in August 2015.

 Flanagan coaches the Judges’ mid-distance runners, long sprinters, and throwers.
 In 2017, Flanagan helped coach Irie Gourde '17 to his first NCAA Championship appearance in the 400m and a 38-year-old school record in the 200m.
-During his time with the mid-distance runners, he helped guide Doyin Ogundiran '19 to a NCAA Championship appearance in the 800m.
+During his time with the mid-distance runners, he helped guide Doyin Ogundiran '19 to an NCAA Championship appearance in the 800m.
 In 2017, both Gourde and Ogundiran earned All-University Athletic Association honors in their respective events.
+In 2018, the duo was even better.
+Gourde earned three All-America honors - two in the 200 and one in the 400 - and was named the University Athletic Association Most Outstanding Performer both indoors and outdoors and was named the New England Region Runner of the Year in both seasons.
+Ogundiran qualified for the NCAA championships in the 800m in both seasons, sacrificing individual glory indoors - when she was ranked among the top 10 nationally - to help the distance-medley relay to a third-place finish.
+Flanagan also helped Jordin Carter '18 establish a new school record in the 20-pound weight throw and runner-up performance in the event at UAAs.

 In 2012, Flanagan earned his Bachelor of Sciences degree in mathematics from Fairfield University.
 He was selected as a team captain as a sophomore and was a three-time Metro Atlantic Athletic Conference All-Academic selection.
 As a senior, Flanagan helped Fairfield to its best-ever finish at the IC4A Championships.